 Jabra specializes in audio and visual equipment to help you stay connected to your colleagues.
 Their headphones tend to be designed for taking calls, so their integrated mics generally perform better than other Bluetooth competitors.
 That said, they gradually expanded the variety of their products and now have a solid lineup of in-ears and over-ears for casual use and sports.
 However, that lineup won't be added to: on June 12, 2024, Jabra announced that it will cease making consumer audio products.
-But while their consumer audio product inventory will gradually reduce, their newer earbuds will still be available through 2024 and beyond.
+However, while their consumer audio product inventory will gradually decrease, their newer earbuds will still be available through 2024 and beyond.

 Fortunately, their stable in-ear fit and IP55 rating for dust and direct water resistance make them a good choice for runs and hikes, though they'll likely fall out during a more intense workout.
 Out of the box, these earbuds have a neutral sound profile.
 It's versatile enough to listen to all kinds of audio content, but you can also change the mix to suit your needs using the companion app's graphic EQ and presets.